The entire dang movie, really, but here are some specific examples:

 Steward: The plane? (opens cargo door) No, the plane lands in Italy!
 You land in England!

 Kermit proposes a counter-offensive to prevent Nicky's gang from stealing the Baseball Diamond.
 He emphasizes the danger, and says, "if anyone wants out, now's the time to say it."
 Immediately, everybody except Gonzo and Fozzie starts opting out!

 The entire scene where the Muppets and villains begin to play an impromptu Baseball game with the Baseball diamond, complete with Louis Kazager doing commentary!

 Don't forget Scooter selling popcorn and the rats acting like fans!

 Kermit's disguise when trying to get Piggy out of jail.
 A lawyer named Rosenthal.
 The fact that the name is repeated in exaggerated fashion is pretty funny "ROSENTHAAAL".
 When "Rosenthal" & Piggy share a kiss from both sides of the screen for the prison visitation booth, Piggy remarks "...you have mesh-marks on your face" and he does.

 After breaking herself out of Prison, she tries to hitch a ride with Peter Ustinov in a garbage truck.
-He tells he that he takes no passengers...but she drags him out of the truck, tosses him to a pile of garbage, where he meets Oscar The Grouch!
-After carjacking the truck for her getaway, Piggy does this "Convoy/CB Radio" bit.
+He tells he that he can't take passengers...but she drags him out of the truck, tosses him to a pile of garbage, where he meets Oscar The Grouch!
+After carjacking the truck for her getaway, Piggy does a "Convoy/CB Radio" bit.

 Oscar: Hey...what's all the racket?